deepbhattacharya/xslt-demos/Lessons/000 - XML, XPATH and XSLT/README.md

 # Prerequisites

-In this lesson we take a look at the basic concepts associate with the topic.
+In this lesson we take a look at the basic concepts associated with the topic.

 # XML